 This course focuses on economic development in Sub-Saharan Africa from a political economy perspective.
 It is divided into three sections.
 The first section examines the broad economic trends, policies and strategies of the past 50 years.
 The Washington Consensus and the lost decades are examined in some detail.
 The focus of this part is on economic growth and structural change, notably the controversies around economic policies and institutions.
 In the second section the course turns to socioeconomic dimensions and aspects of development including poverty, inequality, employment, health, education, and gender.
 The final section concludes with an examination of the implications of climate change, debates around foreign aid and an overview of what we have learned.
 Some readings are to be finalized.

 The Sustainable Development Goals have garnered remarkable momentum across the globe, providing a framework for thinking and acting on the world’s most urgent challenges.
 Since they were agreed upon there has been growing recognition that more, and better, innovation will be needed if they are to be achieved.
 Development organizations and governments across the globe are increasingly investing in different forms of innovation to advance development outcomes.
 Innovation has also played a crucial role in addressing the direct and indirect impacts of the COVID-19 pandemic.
 The rapid development of COVID-19 vaccines highlights the importance of innovation research and practice.
 Also innovation efforts led by people in low-income countries and middle-income countries have been of vital importance to local and national responses to COVID-19.
 In this course students will learn how to frame and advance innovation within international organizations and governments in support of development goals.
 Innovation in the development cooperation context can be conceptualized and operationalized in two pillars: 1.
 To help advance organizational reforms, change the institution and contribute to continued relevance.
 2. To help advance development outcomes and more inclusive processes in low and middle-income countries through innovation.
 The course will discuss both aspects and outline their linkages.
 The course is designed to help students gain a critical conceptual understanding of the practice of innovation in development and humanitarian contexts, obtain skills in change management tactics to help organizations further embrace innovation, and learn the practical application of selected innovation approaches and methods.
 Students will be exposed to a variety of frameworks, along with case studies and practical exercises.
 Students will gain an understanding of advancing innovation in development cooperation and humanitarian affairs in practice.
 The syllabus will also cover central questions related to the ethics of innovation and to inclusive innovation, especially with regard to equitable outcomes.
 Students will explore the relationship between innovation practices and management practices that emerged over the last decade to infuse more flexible and adaptive practices.
 These include ‘working and thinking politically’, adaptive management, problem-driven iterative adaptation, doing development differently and lean impact.
-These approach
+These approaches intersect at times with innovation efforts in develo

 Priority Reg: MIA and MPA.